 If a deductible is indicated, an individual must meet that prior to receiving coverage for the prescription drugs.
 Currently, no plan may exceed a $445 deductible.

 TrOOP stands for True Out-of-Pocket costs, and it refers to the maximum out-of-pocket expense for Medicare Part D plans.
-In 2021 the TrOOP amount was $6550.
+In 2023 the TrOOP amount will be $7400.
 Once this amount has been met by an individual, catastrophic coverage begins.
 As we mentioned earlier, catastrophic coverage significantly reduces the member’s prescription drug expenses for the remainder of the year.